 - promotes stable pH balance in cells

 - aids digestion and facilitates better nutrient absorption

-Tip #1: I didn’t drain or rinse the beans as the original recipe instructed, so it gave it a deeper color and more flavor.
+Tip #1: I used (2) cans of organic black beans (with no added salt) and didn’t drain or rinse the beans as the original recipe instructed, which I think gave it a prettier color and more flavor.

-Tip #2: The next time I make it, I will add about a tablespoon of coconut oil to add some healthy fat to it.
+Tip #2: The next time I make it, I’m going to add about a tablespoon of coconut oil to add some healthy fat to it.

 Tip #3: Because I was trying to keep the veggies as raw as possible, I didn’t warm mine up.
 You can always put your Vitamix on the high setting and warm it slightly that way or just warm it on the stove if you wanted to enjoy it hot.

 Affiliate Disclosure: This post contains affiliate links.
 This means that if you were to make a purchase through one of these links, “The Healthy Family and Home” website would receive a small commission.

 Amazon Disclosure: “The Healthy Family and Home” website is a participant in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.